dendibakh/perf-book/chapters/6-Performance-Analysis-Approaches/6-4 Marker APIs.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this code example, we first initialize `libpfm` library and configure performance events and the format that we will use to read them.
 Then, we choose the code region we want to analyze, in our case it is a loop with a `trace` function call inside.
-We surround this code region with two `read` system calls that will capture values of performance counters we set up earlier.
+We surround this code region with two `read` system calls that will capture values of performance counters before and after the loop.
 Next, we save the deltas for later processing, in this case, we aggregated (code is not shown) it by calculating average, 90th percentile and maximum values.
-Running it on a Intel Alderlake-based machine we've got the output below:
+Running it on an Intel Alderlake-based machine, we've got the output shown below.
+Root priviledges are not required, but `/proc/sys/kernel/perf_event_paranoid` should be set to less than 1.
+When reading counters from inside a thread, the values are for that thread alone.
+It can optionally include kernel code that ran and was attributed to the thread.

 ```bash
 $ ./c-ray-f -s 1024x768 -r 2 -i sphfract -o output.ppm